 The ethical issues inherent in the performance of live surgery for large audiences at professional meetings includes all those noted above plus the additional, unique issues noted below.

-The ophthalmologist who intends to perform live surgery as an educational activity to contribute to generalizable knowledge and skill of ophthalmologists should:
+The ophthalmologist who intends to perform live surgery as an educational activity to contribute to generalizable knowledge and skill of ophthalmologists should do the following:

-- Carefully assess his or her motivations to assure that participation in the live surgical event is for purely educational purposes and is not influenced by economic interest in, commitment to, or benefit from a commercial or industry relationship.
+- Carefully assess his or her motivations to ensure that participation in the live surgical event is primarily for educational purposes and is not unduly influenced by an economic interest in, commitment to, or benefit from a commercial or industry relationship.

-- Provide the patient’s informed consent and include information about the size of the audience and the greater potential for breaches of confidentiality, the disposition of any recorded materials, and the uniqueness of the surgery occurring in a live setting.
+- Obtain the patient’s informed consent and include information about the size of the audience, the greater potential for breaches of confidentiality, the disposition of any recorded materials, and the uniqueness of the surgery occurring in a live setting.

 - Assess whether the size of the larger meeting may inherently offer less educational value than smaller meetings due to impaired visualization of the surgical procedure and minimal possibilities for individual interaction with the surgeon.

-- Evaluate the patient to accurately document the findings and treatment plan, perform the informed consent including arrangements for postoperative care of the patient, and perform those aspects of the postoperative care within his or her unique competence.
+- Evaluate the patient to accurately document the findings and treatment plan, obtain the informed consent including making arrangements for postoperative care of the patient and performing those aspects of the postoperative care within his or her unique competence.

 Rule 1.
 Competence.
 The ophthalmologist should be competent to perform the intended procedure.
-Live surgery, outside of the ophthalmologists’ own surgical suite where the primary purpose of the event is the education of residents and others learning new techniques, is not appropriate for those on any point of the learning curve.
+Live surgery, outside of the ophthalmologists’ own surgical suite where the primary purpose of the event is to educate residents and others learning new techniques, is only appropriate for surgeons very experienced with technique.

 Rule 2.
 Informed Consent.
 Of special consideration is the process of providing appropriate informed consent.
 Appropriate informed consent is an ethical requirement in all surgery.
 Ophthalmologists should recognize the special nature of live surgery and the potential ramifications for the patient in this alternative care setting.
 The informed consent should include, but not be limited to, the voluntary nature of the live surgery, the intended purpose and audience of the surgery, the potential risks, benefits and alternatives to the live surgery, including the possibility of added risk because of physician and patient distraction during the surgery, the possibility of breaches of confidentiality and the security of private health information .
 A surrogate’s informed consent may not be appropriate in this situation.